ri1ta/sentiment-recommender-project/README.md

 # Sentiment-Aware Review-Based Recommendation

-This repository contains the experimental code and result files for my bachelor thesis:
+This repository contains the experimental code and result files for the project:

 **A Recommendation System Based on Sentiment Analysis of User Reviews**